antoniocostabr/solid_principles/README.md

 I also created an abstract factory to facilitate implementation of the computers.

 The abstract classes are then implemented using concrete classes in the concrete module.
-Thus, there is a control.
-The main module, entrypoint, needs to import only the concrete implementation of the factory (this break of the DIP principle in practice is expected and sometimes unavoidable).
+The main module, entrypoint, needs to import only the factory concrete implementation but the main function depends only on the abstract computer class.
+This is called dependency injection and is acceptable as far is DIP.

 ### Running the module